-Greece's Deputy Prime Minister Theodoros Pangalos has blasted suggestions that it would be better for his country to abandon the euro and return to the drachma as an "immense stupidity".
+Greece’s Deputy Prime Minister Theodoros Pangalos has slammed as an “immense stupidity” suggestions that it would be better for his country to abandon the euro and return to the drachma.

 “Those who say this are extremely stupid.
 While they may be analysts, university professors or economists, saying that is an immense stupidity,” Pangalos told daily Spanish newspaper El Mundo in an interview published Sunday.

-"Returning to the drachma would mean that on the following day banks would be surrounded by terrified people trying to withdraw their money, the army would have to protect them with tanks because there would not be enough police," said Pangalos.
+“Returning to the drachma would mean that on the following day banks would be surrounded by terrified people trying to withdraw their money, the army would have to protect them with tanks because there would not be enough police,” he noted.

-"There would be riots everywhere, shops would be empty, some people would throw themselves out the window ...
-And it would also be a disaster for the entire European economy."
+“There would be riots everywhere, shops would be empty, some people would throw themselves out the window … And it would also be a disaster for the entire European economy,” the minister warned.

-The austerity measures the Greek parliament will vote on later this week to keep the country's huge debt viable and persuade international creditors to extend additional assistance, are worth more than 28 billion euros ($40 billion) for the period 2011-2015.
+The austerity measures the Greek parliament will vote on later this week are worth more than 28 billion euros ($40 billion) for the period 2011-2015.

-Athens also intends to sell partial or full stakes in a host of state entities, aiming to raise 50 billion euros to reduce the overall Greek debt of more than 350 billion euros.
+Athens also intends to sell partial or full stakes in a host of state entities, aiming to raise 50 billion euros to cut the overall Greek debt of more than 350 billion euros.

 But Papandreou’s political opponents have pledged to oppose the plan and even some of his own lawmakers are grumbling about measures likely to alienate constituents.